Outdoor Voices

 Outdoor Voices (sometimes just O.V.) is an American clothing company focused on the design and sale of athletic apparel.
+Its products are sold online.

-The company was founded in 2013 by Tyler Haney in New York City, and is now headquartered in Austin.
-The company's products are sold online and at its stores.
+O.V. was cofounded in 2013 by Tyler Haney and Matt McIntyre in New York City, and is now headquartered in Austin.
 On February 25, 2020, Haney tendered her resignation, and Cliff Moskowitz, the president of a fashion-oriented private equity firm, took over as interim CEO.

 History and operations

 The company's founder, Tyler Haney, was motivated to found Outdoor Voices due to a love of sports and athletics.
-She founded Outdoor Voices in 2013 after studying business at Parsons School of Design.
+She cofounded Outdoor Voices in 2013 with Matt McIntyre after the two met while studying at Parsons School of Design; McIntyre left the company in 2014.

 In early 2014, J. Crew selected the Outdoor Voices line for its stores’ "Brands We Love" sections after the line was featured in a London boutique, Garbstore.
 The company's first store opened in Austin in October 2014 and its first pop-up shop opened in Manhattan in 2015.
 The company was known initially for their "kits," which included a collection of tops and bottoms that could be mixed and matched for a bundled price.

 Over time, Outdoor Voices raised over $9.5 million from investors like General Catalyst Partners.
 In 2015, Outdoor Voices received $7.5 million in investments to start their active apparel line.
 In 2016, Haney decided to move the company to Austin, Texas to focus on building a new and a bigger headquarters for the company and hired more employees including some of Haney's friends from high school.
 Mickey Drexler, the former CEO of Gap Inc. and J. Crew Group, Inc., became the company's chairman of the board in the summer of 2017.
 As of March 2018, the company had raised roughly $57 million in funding.
 Lead investors include GV, General Catalyst Partners, and Forerunner Ventures.
 On April 24, 2018, Outdoor Voices launched a running collection with Hoka One One.
 They also released a corresponding app called O.V.
 Trail Shop.
 The app features the nearest Trail Shops where the new running collection can be found.
 In 2018, Outdoor Voices launched their first swimwear collection called “H2Ov”.

 Outdoor Voices has collaborated with other clothing and exercise-related companies to produce limited run products.
 Collaborators include the fashion blog Man Repeller, ClassPass, and French fashion label A.P.C.